Damian Wayne: The New 52

 Following the "Flashpoint" story arc, Bruce Wayne was returned by writers as being the only Batman in 2011's the New 52 relaunch of DC Comics.
 Dick Grayson was returned to his previous role as Nightwing, and Damian still serves as his father's vigilante partner Robin.
 After reading the letter written by his father from an alternate timeline, the Dark Knight decides that it is time to take steps to put his past behind him.
 He tries to teach Damian the same values his parents have instilled within him as he finally assumes his role as a father.
-However, despite Bruce's attempts to build a relationship with his son, Damian remains distant from his father, which Alfred worries about.
-Although this relationship is further strained when Damian seemingly leaves Wayne Manor to join the villain Nobody, it turns out this was a ruse by Damian to bring down Nobody.
+However, despite Bruce's attempts to build a relationship with his son, Damian remains distant from him, which Alfred worries about.
+Although this relationship is further strained when Damian seemingly leaves Wayne Manor to join the villain Nobody, it turns out this was a ruse by Damian to bring him down.
 Although Damian eventually kills Nobody in front of Bruce, they are able to work through the incident by beginning to actively understand and respect one another as father and son.
 Bruce goes so far as to conceal the event from Dick and Tim, leading Alfred to comment to Bruce that he has become "quite the overprotective parent".